 Pirate Treasure Chest

-Be kind on this one, because it was built it from scratch, without using box tab generators, so I’m not sure how it will look once the tabs are connected.
+Wasn’t sure how this one was going to turn out, because it was built it from scratch, without using box tab generators, but it was okay in the end.
 (Not a straight up and down shaped box.
-Might not work.)
+Might not have worked.)

 This is what I’m shooting for:

 (BTW: results copied from Inkscape into Illustrator cause a Validation error when you try to open an SVG file saved from Illustrator later.
 Solution: You guessed it, rework the imported results in AI before saving the SVG.)

 Note: This file was temporarily available to those who waited…as a party favor.

 For several years (long before I thought I’d own a laser cutter) I have been wanting to find/make a treasure chest sized to serve as a business card holder for my desk.
 I’ll have to take a look at this design when my Glowforge arrives to see if I can adapt it for that need.
 Thanks for sharing!

 How did you calculate the living hinge?
 It looks very good.
 Did you use an add on or build from scratch?
 Nice design.
 Thanks.